uken/fluent-plugin-elasticsearch/README.md

 You can specify Elasticsearch host by this parameter.

-**Note:** Since v3.3.0, `host` parameter supports builtin placeholders.
-If you want to send events dinamically into different hosts at runtime with `elasticsearch_dynamic` output plugin, please consider to switch to use plain `elasticsearch` output plugin.
+**Note:** Since v3.3.2, `host` parameter supports builtin placeholders.
+If you want to send events dynamically into different hosts at runtime with `elasticsearch_dynamic` output plugin, please consider to switch to use plain `elasticsearch` output plugin.
 In more detail for builtin placeholders, please refer to [Placeholders](#placeholders) section.

 ### emit_error_for_missing_id